ZeroCoolRiddler

-Ebrithil schrieb:
+Ebrithil schrieb:@RedGunPanda

 Habt ihr da ECC Ram drin?
 Wenn ja, was für Mainboards benutzt ihr?
 Ich suche immer noch gute Workstation/Server Boards (Ohne diesen ganzen RGB Bling Bling mist, den keiner braucht) für Ryzen/Threadripper